 Network/Security Policy: Access to the ECE Network

-To be placed upon the ECE network, all systems must meet or exceed the requirements of the university's Minimum Computer Security Standard (MCSS.)
-To that end, the Department of Electrical & Computer Engineering requires that all systems placed upon the ECE network be inspected and configured by the Site Staff prior to their connection to the network.
+To be placed upon the ECE network, all systems must meet or exceed the requirements of the university's security standards and policies To that end, the Department of Electrical & Computer Engineering requires that all systems placed upon the ECE network be inspected and configured by ETS Staff prior to their connection to the network.

 The staff will perform the following tasks:

 - The hardware (MAC) address of the system will be recorded such that it may be entered into the department's DHCP system.